 - A brown body, often covered in various shades of brown spots

 - A large, hump-shaped back with 6 legs

 - A long set of antennae

 Although cave crickets are wingless, their long back legs allow them to make powerful jumpers, making them both difficult and nerve-wracking to catch.
-Cave crickets also have a long set of antennae and do not chirp like other crickets.
+Cave crickets also have a long set of antennae and do not chirp like other species.

 What Attracts Cave Crickets?

 The cave cricket is active year-round, and while usually residing in cool, damp areas, they begin searching for warmer places to spend the fall and winter in New York.
 This means they usually end up hanging out around your foundation, and ultimately inside your home.
-Cave crickets lay eggs in the spring that will hatch a few weeks later.
+They lay eggs in the spring that will hatch a few weeks later.
 Because of their behavior, you will usually see a spike in cave cricket activity in the spring as they're hatching and in the fall as they're moving into warmer areas.

 Can Cave Crickets Cause Damage?

 While camel crickets do not usually bite people, they do have chewing mouthparts that can cause damage to materials such as fabrics or clothes.
 Cave crickets are not poisonous and are more often seen as a scary nuisance more than anything.